2012 Democratic National Convention: Protest activity and policing

 Protest activity and demonstrations was anticipated at the convention.
-Over ninety organizations gathered into a group known as the Coalition to March on Wall St. South, and have declared their intention to protest at the convention.
-The left-leaning coalition reflects the rhetoric and ideology of the Occupy Wall Street Movement, and several Occupations from North Carolina are endorsers of the coalition.
-Demonstrators say they want to call attention to the influence of corporations on politics as well as the role of the military-industrial complex in US politics; they have scheduled a dance party to honor imprisoned soldier Chelsea Manning.
-One group of undocumented immigrant workers is traveling to the convention via bus, "The Undocubus."
-They risk deportation if they are arrested for civil disobedience.
+Over ninety organizations gathered into a group known as the Coalition to March on Wall St. South, and declared their intention to protest at the convention.
+The left-leaning coalition reflected the rhetoric and ideology of the Occupy Wall Street Movement, and several Occupations from North Carolina endorsed of the coalition.
+Demonstrators said they want to call attention to the influence of corporations on politics as well as the role of the military-industrial complex in US politics; they scheduled a dance party to honor then-imprisoned soldier Chelsea Manning.
+One group of undocumented immigrant workers travelled to the convention via bus, "The Undocubus."
+They risked deportation if arrested.

 Charlotte received a $50 million grant from the federal government for convention security.
 The city spent roughly $25 million on its police force.
 Some of the money has been allocated to police bicycles ($303,596), software ($61,000), and a 'command center upgrade' ($704,795).
 The city also spent $937,852 on officers from neighboring forces.

 In anticipation of protest activity, the city of Charlotte passed a variety of new ordinances.
 These include: